birkin/iip-word-lists/README.md

 ### To run the site locally

 0. Enter the docs directory with `cd docs`
-1. Start an http server by running: `python -m SimpleHTTPServer 8000` or in Python3: `python -m http.server 8000`
+1. Start an http server by running: `python -m SimpleHTTPServer 8000` or in Python3: `python3 -m http.server 8000`
 2. Open `localhost:8000` in your web browser

 (You can view the files without running the server, but some links will